 Why is USA Lacrosse providing online abuse prevention training for adult coach members and what will it cost me?

 USA Lacrosse believes that all youth athletes deserve a safe and fun lacrosse experience, and that education and awareness are important tools for helping to prevent abuse and misconduct against youth.
 Federal legislation also requires that we provide training to our adult members who regularly interact with youth.
 USA Lacrosse is providing the online training for free to all adult coach members who take the training through their USA Lacrosse membership, a savings of $20 for an individual member.

 As a coach member, am I required to take this training?

-Effective August 1, 2019, the training became a requirement of the join/renew process for all USA Lacrosse adult coach memberships.
-Understanding the unique circumstances of the COVID-19 pandemic, USA Lacrosse has currently relaxed this requirement, however, we remain committed to the value of abuse prevention training and strongly encourage active adult coaches to complete this training.
+Effective July 1, 2022, the training is a requirement of the join/renew process for all USA Lacrosse adult coach memberships.
 Access the training through the My Account login.

 What can I expect from the online abuse prevention training?